swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

     $ ls
     myrepo

-Go ahead an cd into myrepo and look around at the files, you'll find that it's empty (except for the .git folder)!
+Go ahead and ```cd``` into myrepo and look around at the files, you'll find that it's empty (except for the .git folder)!
 Also, take a gander at that remote.

     $ cd myrepo
     $ ls -a